-Title Final Year Project Code 4CPS322 CPS322 Department Computer Science Prerequisites 4CPS212/4CPS242 Co-requisites (4CPS311, 4CPS321) or (4CPS232, 4CPS331) Aim To enable students dem significant real-life type nave learnt in a small-sized but development project.
+Title Final Year Project Code 4CPS322 Department Computer Science Prerequisites 4CPS212/4CPS242 Co-requisites (4CPS311, 4CPS321) or (4CPS232, 4CPS331) Aim To enable students dem significant real-life type i nave learnt in a small-sized but development project.
 Content The student is allocated a supervisor who guides the student to select a non-trivial project latest by the end of Semester 1.
 Student must prepare a plan, and follow the plan in design and development of the semester long project.
 Outcomes Software project development plan; Software design document; Software implementation code; and Project report.
 Assessment The project development plan must be ready at the end of Semester one.
 Plan is graded by an assessor different from the supervisor [25%].
 Design Document must also be approved prior to implementation [25%].
 Software Implementation with Code Demo in addition to Project report must be assessed by two assessors other than the supervisors [50%].
 Final Mark is an average of supervisor's plus other assessors' marks for each of the three outcomes.
-DP Requirement A sub-minimum of 40 is required from Plan plus Design assessments to pass the module.
+DP Requirement A sub-minimum of 40 is pass the module. s required from Plar n plus Design assessments to

-Title Client / Server Computing Client / Server Computing Code 4CPS332 Department Computer Science Prerequisites 4CPS112 or 4CPS242 Co-requisites Aim To introduce the concepts of client to access documents/information or Content Layout with tables and Frames, Pasites with client-side scripting -Jay JPEG, PNG.
-Web Animations - GIF Applets.
-Multimedia on the web - Basics of web site development, Introduction to basic (X)HTML tags, Web Layout with tables and Frames, Page formatting with CSS, Dynamic web sites with client-side scripting -JavaScript.
+Title Client / Server Computing Code 4CPS332 Department Compu Prerequisites 4CPS112 or 4CPS242 Co-requisites Aim To introduce the concepts of client to access documents/information or Content Basics of web site development, Introduction to basic (X)HTML tags, Web Layout with tables and Frames, Page formatting with CSS, Dynamic web sites with client-side scripting -JavaScript.
 Images on the Web - GIF, JPEG, PNG.
 Web Animations - GIF animations, Macromedia Flash, Jave Applets.
 Multimedia on the web - adding audio and video.
 Server-side scripting languages - Perl, PHP, JSP, ASP, Servlet.
-Databases on the Outcomes Learn the basics of web site development; Know the basic protocol for accessing information on a web server; be able to write scripts to control the behaviour of web pages; learn to develop simple web database application.
+Databases on the web - MySQL server.
+Outcomes Learn the basics of web site development; Know the basic protocol for accessing information on a web server; be able to write scripts to control the behaviour of web pages; learn to develop simple web database application.
 Assessment 50% Continuous assessment) 50% final practical and theory examination DP Requirement This module consists of theory and practical components.
 The practical component contributes 50% to the overall assessment.
 To pass the module, a sub-minimum of 40% in both the practical and theory components is mandatory.